ajaymahar/alivecor/README.md

 alivecor assignment task

+### Improvements
+* Number of Task/Timeout value/ can be accepted from command line arguments.
+* Code Refactor is needed, remove unwanted comments/steps which are not in use.
+* Each Gorutines can we separated as diff func.

 ### Insctuction to build and use the service.
 #### 1. Clone the git project.
 `git clone https://github.com/ajaymahar/alivecor.git && cd alivecor`